top of page

 In addition to diet and nutrients, functional medicine incorporates:

-• Sleep optimization is crucial for neurotransmitter regulation and cognitive performance.
+• Sleep optimization — crucial for neurotransmitter regulation and cognitive performance.

 These lifestyle factors are supported by research showing that executive function and attentional control improve with structured sleep and physical activity, independent of medication.